najnesnaj/pinetime-zephyr/manual/bluetooth.rst

 how to activate bluetooth?

-VBOX running ubuntu (first disactivate driver in windows) (CTRL home -- select usb -- (intel in my case)) -- this lets you select the integrated bluetoothmodule of your laptop
+VBOX running ubuntu (first deactivate driver in windows) (CTRL home -- select usb -- (intel in my case)) -- this lets you select the integrated bluetooth module of your laptop

 ::